 The guidelines use different calculations depending on how the parents share custody or parenting time.
 There is a general formula for computing payments, but it's based on an assumption that the child has a primary residence with one parent and spends roughly one-third of the time with the other parent.
 If parenting time is less than one-third with the non-residential parent, the court may increase the amount of support.

 Where parents split custody, meaning, one child lives with Parent A and a second child lives with Parent B, then the calculations are the same as for sharing equal time.
+(Learn about child custody laws in Massachusetts, including different parenting time arrangements.)

 Once you have completed the appropriate calculation, the outcome will be an amount of support that the state presumes to be appropriate for your child.
 Sometimes, however, the total amount or the way it is divided is unfair.
 Before the order is in place, you can still ask the court to adjust the amount, but you will have to show that it is in the child's best interest.